roshan0197/Cost-Distribution-Modelling/README.md

-# Cost-Distribution-Modelling
+# Cost-Distribution-Modelling for Bird's Eye

-Cost &amp; Distribution Modelling and Optimisation
+<h2> Cost and Distribution Modelling and Optimisation </h2>